brotatotes/bht-automation/bht gen 3/Luke/Chapter 18/Luke 18 2 bht.md

 3. "Regarded not (μη εντρεπομενος)."

 ### John Gill:
+1. "Although there is no judicature less than three, it is lawful for one to judge, according to the law, as it is said, Leviticus 19:15 'In righteousness shalt thou judge thy neighbour.'"
-1. "There was in a city a judge...which feared not God, neither regarded man."
+2. "But the judge in the text came greatly short of these qualifications: his character follows, which feared not God, neither regarded man."
-2. "The judge in the text...was destitute of the fear of God...and such an one is very unfit to be a judge."
-3. "Civil magistrates, and rulers of every sort, ought to be just, ruling in the fear of God."
+3. "Indeed, judges ought not to regard men in judgment; that is, to respect the persons of men, and through affection, or flattery, or bribes, wrest judgment."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:21:15
+- Timestamp: 12-25-2023 19:30:24
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 93
-- BHT Commentary Usage: 30.51%
+- BHT Commentary Usage: 32.14%
-- BHT Quality Score: 1.7566533759856715
+- BHT Quality Score: 1.9319552126662138
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (59):
+- ChatGPT injected words (56):
-	['a', 'absence', 'and', 'behavior', 'both', 'callously', 'defied', 'demonstrates', 'disregarded', 'emphasizing', 'encounter', 'essential', 'exemplified', 'fearing', 'fearlessly', 'for', 'god', 'guides', 'him', 'his', 'in', 'indirectly', 'individuals', 'is', 'judge', 'lack', 'lord', 'magistrate', 'narrative', 'of', 'opinions', 'or', 'others', 'our', 'position', 'qualities', 'religious', 'rendering', 'respecting', 'restraints', 'reverence', 'rights', 'ruler', 's', 'shame', 'significance', 'social', 'the', 'this', 'to', 'treatment', 'understand', 'unprincipled', 'unsuitable', 'us', 'vulnerable', 'we', 'who', 'widow']
+	['a', 'account', 'and', 'any', 'attention', 'attitude', 'behavior', 'character', 'complete', 'consideration', 'defying', 'despising', 'devoid', 'displayed', 'disregard', 'everyone', 'failing', 'fair', 'fear', 'for', 'god', 'had', 'in', 'judge', 'lacking', 'meant', 'meet', 'men', 'no', 'of', 'opinions', 'or', 'others', 'ought', 'paid', 'people', 'reckless', 'regard', 'respect', 'reverence', 'righteous', 'rights', 's', 'selfish', 'serve', 'showcased', 'standards', 'the', 'they', 'this', 'to', 'vengeance', 'views', 'was', 'were', 'who']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (38):
-	['absence', 'behavior', 'callously', 'defied', 'demonstrates', 'disregarded', 'emphasizing', 'encounter', 'essential', 'exemplified', 'fearing', 'fearlessly', 'god', 'guides', 'indirectly', 'individuals', 'judge', 'lack', 'lord', 'magistrate', 'narrative', 'opinions', 'position', 'qualities', 'religious', 'rendering', 'respecting', 'restraints', 'reverence', 'rights', 'ruler', 's', 'shame', 'significance', 'social', 'treatment', 'understand', 'unprincipled', 'unsuitable', 'vulnerable', 'widow']
+	['account', 'attention', 'attitude', 'behavior', 'character', 'complete', 'consideration', 'defying', 'despising', 'devoid', 'displayed', 'disregard', 'failing', 'fair', 'fear', 'god', 'judge', 'lacking', 'meant', 'meet', 'men', 'opinions', 'ought', 'paid', 'people', 'reckless', 'regard', 'respect', 'reverence', 'righteous', 'rights', 's', 'selfish', 'serve', 'showcased', 'standards', 'vengeance', 'views']

 ### Logs
-- Attempt 1 BHT: In this verse, we see a judge who feared not God and neither regarded man, defying God's vengeance and disregarding the opinions of others.
-The judge's behavior towards a weak and defenseless widow reflects his lack of reverence and shame.
-Our Lord indirectly teaches us through this judge the character a judge should have - one that fears God and respects the rights of others.
-This judge, however, had no regard for God or man and his selfish recklessness prevailed, setting no check to his unprincipled behavior.
-It is clear that a judge who lacks the fear of God is unfit for the role, as civil magistrates and rulers should rule in the fear of God, being just and fair to all.
+- Attempt 1 BHT: The judge in this verse exhibited a complete lack of fear for God and disregard for the opinions and rights of others.
+This judge was unprincipled, selfish, and reckless, paying no attention to the vengeance of God or the opinions of men.
+He was a hard-hearted judge who knew no one as his superior and possessed no reverence for God or man.
+This judge's character fell significantly short of what a judge should be - one who fears God and regards the rights of others.
+Despite the expectation for judges to judge with righteousness and fairness, this judge failed to demonstrate any respect for the people he was meant to serve.
-- 🔄 Luke 18:2 (attempt 1, 123 words, 43.42% quotes quality score: 1.9684297794211085, V2 normalized quality score: 56.79, commentator tiers 1-3: 12.51%, 40.81%, 46.68%)
+- 🔄 Luke 18:2 (attempt 1, 112 words, 34.38% quotes quality score: 2.0320331477552616, V2 normalized quality score: 58.91, commentator tiers 1-3: 15.13%, 35.18%, 49.69%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: In this passage, we encounter a judge who neither feared God nor regarded man, displaying a complete disregard for divine consequences and opinions of others.
-The judge's lack of reverence and shame is evident in his treatment of a helpless widow.
-Our Lord's teachings indirectly highlight the essential qualities of a judge, emphasizing the importance of both fearing God and respecting the rights of others.
-This unprincipled judge's behavior serves as a stark reminder that rulers, including civil magistrates, should govern justly and with the fear of God.
+- Attempt 2 BHT: The judge in this passage showed complete disregard for God and others, defying God's wrath and despising the opinions of men.
+In his unprincipled and reckless behavior, he demonstrated no fear or reverence for anyone.
+Yet, a judge should possess qualities of righteousness and fairness, fearing God and respecting the rights of others.
+Unfortunately, this judge fell far short of these ideals, showing no regard for the people he was meant to serve.
-- 🔄 Luke 18:2 (attempt 2, 91 words, 31.25% quotes quality score: 1.8419047574342848, V2 normalized quality score: 52.58, commentator tiers 1-3: 15.02%, 37.9%, 47.08%)
+- 🔄 Luke 18:2 (attempt 2, 74 words, 33.96% quotes quality score: 1.805703613462732, V2 normalized quality score: 51.38, commentator tiers 1-3: 13.17%, 36.89%, 49.95%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: In this account, we witness a judge who showed no fear towards God and disregarded the rights and opinions of others.
-His conduct lacked reverence and shame, as seen in his treatment of a defenseless widow.
-This serves as a reminder of the qualities a judge ought to possess - a reverence for God and a respect for the rights of others.
-The judge's reckless behavior reveals his lack of principles and disregard for religious and social influences.
-Such disregard renders him unfit for his role as a ruler.
+- Attempt 3 BHT: The judge described here exhibited a complete lack of fear for God and disregard for the opinions and rights of others.
+This judge was unprincipled, selfish, and reckless, paying no attention to the vengeance of God or the opinions of men.
+He was a hard-hearted judge who knew no one as his superior and possessed no reverence for God or man.
+This judge's character fell significantly short of what a judge should be - one who fears God and regards the rights of others.
+Despite the expectation for judges to judge with righteousness and fairness, this judge failed to demonstrate any respect for the people he was meant to serve.
-- 🔄 Luke 18:2 (attempt 3, 89 words, 31.48% quotes quality score: 1.7058550389257694, V2 normalized quality score: 48.06, commentator tiers 1-3: 17.68%, 42.54%, 39.78%)
+- 🔄 Luke 18:2 (attempt 3, 111 words, 34.38% quotes quality score: 1.9972043466747618, V2 normalized quality score: 57.75, commentator tiers 1-3: 14.23%, 35.71%, 50.06%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: In this narrative, we encounter a judge who fearlessly defied God and callously disregarded the opinions and rights of others.
-This judge's lack of reverence and shame is exemplified in his treatment of a vulnerable widow.
-Our Lord indirectly guides us to understand the qualities essential for a judge, emphasizing the significance of both fearing God and respecting the rights of individuals.
-The judge's unprincipled behavior demonstrates the absence of religious and social restraints, rendering him unsuitable for the position of a ruler or magistrate.
+- Attempt 4 BHT: The judge in this verse showed no fear or regard for God and others, defying God's wrath and disregarding the opinions of men.
+This judge lacked principle and acted recklessly, with no reverence for anyone.
+However, a judge should possess righteousness, fairness, and a fear of God while respecting the rights of others.
+Unfortunately, this judge fell far short of these expectations and showed no regard for those he was meant to serve.
-- 🔄 Luke 18:2 (attempt 4, 87 words, 30.51% quotes quality score: 1.7566533759856715, V2 normalized quality score: 49.75, commentator tiers 1-3: 16.31%, 39.58%, 44.12%)
+- 🔄 Luke 18:2 (attempt 4, 74 words, 40.82% quotes quality score: 1.8819393205616957, V2 normalized quality score: 53.92, commentator tiers 1-3: 13.62%, 35.83%, 50.56%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: The judge in this account displayed a complete lack of fear towards God and utter disregard for the rights and opinions of others.
-His actions highlighted his absence of reverence and shame, particularly in his treatment of a vulnerable widow.
-Through this story, our Lord indirectly illustrates the qualities that a judge should possess - a genuine fear of God and a respectful regard for the rights of individuals.
-This judge's reckless behavior exemplifies a disregard for both religious motivations and social influences, underscoring his unsuitability for holding a position of authority.
+- Attempt 5 BHT: The judge in this account had no fear of God and paid no attention to the opinions or rights of others.
+Defying God's vengeance and despising the views of men, this judge displayed a complete disregard for everyone.
+The judge's character was lacking in reverence and respect, failing to meet the standards of a righteous and fair judge who ought to fear God and regard the rights of others.
+This judge's behavior showcased a selfish and reckless attitude, devoid of any consideration for the people they were meant to serve.
-- 🔄 Luke 18:2 (attempt 5, 92 words, 25.86% quotes quality score: 1.6861819583466429, V2 normalized quality score: 47.41, commentator tiers 1-3: 13.39%, 45.96%, 40.65%)
+- 🔄 Luke 18:2 (attempt 5, 93 words, 32.14% quotes quality score: 1.9319552126662138, V2 normalized quality score: 55.58, commentator tiers 1-3: 14.65%, 37.14%, 48.21%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 18:2 bht prompt v0.8 (87 words, 30.51% quotes)
+- ✅ Luke 18:2 bht prompt v0.8 (93 words, 32.14% quotes)
-- quality score: 1.7566533759856715, V2 normalized quality score: 49.75, commentator tiers 1-3: 16.31%, 39.58%, 44.12%)
+- quality score: 1.9319552126662138, V2 normalized quality score: 55.58, commentator tiers 1-3: 14.65%, 37.14%, 48.21%)